The work

 Read the story →

-A transcript anonymizer that runs on your laptop
+An anonymizer app that runs on your laptop

 A 60-minute interview transcript takes a research assistant 2 to 4 hours to anonymize by hand.
-This tool does it in about 5 seconds — and the same person gets the same pseudonym in every transcript she appears in.
+This tool does it in about 5 seconds — and the same edge AI scrubs any document with PII your team can't send to the cloud.

 Read the story →

-An agent that preps the room before I walk in
+An agent that preps the room before you walk in

 I run AI enablement workshops, and I always wanted to know what the people in the room needed from AI before I walked in.
-So I built an agent the participants can email before my workshop — it reads every intake, spots overlap, coaches people through the rough bits, and hands me a briefing built out of real, named pain points the participants already own.
+So I built an agent the participants email before the workshop — it collects what they want AI to do, explains what AI can and can't do for their task, coaches them through getting it working, and hands me a briefing built out of real, named pain points the participants already own.

 Read the story →

-A window-and-door takeoff tool I'm building for a Quebec installer
+A window-and-door takeoff pipeline for a Quebec fenestration installer

 Read the story →Not sure which one is closest to your situation?